Deep-Reinforcement-Learning-Based AoI-Aware Resource Allocation for RIS-Aided IoV Networks: Introduction

-AoI refers to the time experienced since the generation of the most recently received message, therefore, the age of information is tightly related with the rate of information transmission in the vehicle.
-Compare to latency, AoI also plays a key role in V2X communication to ensure timely exchange of information \cite{r18}.
+However, in the design of intelligent transport systems (ITS), both the age of information (AoI) of the V2I link and the reliable transmission of the V2V link must be considered \cite{r17}.
+In practical applications, such as in the communication between self-driving cars and traffic signals, a lower AoI ensures that the vehicle can obtain the state change of the signal in a timely manner, which optimizes the driving route, reduces the waiting time and improves the traffic flow.
+Meanwhile, in an emergency, reliable transmission over the V2V link enables one vehicle to quickly send brake warnings to surrounding vehicles, reducing the risk of collision.
+In addition, during convoy driving, real-time AoI updates can help vehicles coordinate their speed and position for more efficient collective movement \cite{r18}.
+These applications show that integrating both is critical to improving the safety and efficiency of ITS.
 In \cite{r19}, Parvini \emph{et al.} designed a multi-agent DDPG (MADDPG) resource allocation algorithm with task decomposition to solve a series of optimization problems such as the selection of transmission modes, RB allocation, and power control for vehicular platforms, using multiple vehicles as a platform to minimize the AoI of the platforms while ensuring that security information is transmitted to the platform members.
 In \cite{r20}, Peng \emph{et al.} established an AoI model about V2I and V2V, and proposed an AoI-aware joint spectrum and power dynamic allocation scheme based on the trust region policy optimization (TRPO) algorithm with the objective of minimizing the average AoI of all V2I links and the average power consumption of all V2V links.
-In \cite{r21}, Mlika investigated the AoI minimization problem in the V2X ecosystems, which includes coverage optimization, half-duplex transceiver selection, power allocation, and RBs scheduling by applying non-orthogonal multiple access (NOMA) techniques, in order to solve this hybrid problem containing discrete and continuous actions, the authors propose a decomposition-based greedy matching and DDPG algorithm, which solves the RBs scheduling and transceiver selection problems by a roommate matching algorithm, and then solves the power allocation and coverage optimization problems by DDPG.
+In \cite{r21}, Mlika \emph{et al.} investigated the AoI minimization problem in the V2X ecosystems, which includes coverage optimization, half-duplex transceiver selection, power allocation, and RBs scheduling by applying non-orthogonal multiple access (NOMA) techniques, in order to solve this hybrid problem containing discrete and continuous actions, the authors propose a decomposition-based greedy matching and DDPG algorithm, which solves the RBs scheduling and transceiver selection problems by a roommate matching algorithm, and then solves the power allocation and coverage optimization problems by DDPG.
+In \cite{r8}, Liang \emph{et al.} designed a resource allocation scheme based on slowly varying large-scale fading information to maximize total V2I transmission links capacity and the minimum capacity in V2I links while ensuring V2V transmission reliability.
+In \cite{r9}, Guo \emph{et al.} considered packet retransmission and analyzed the M/G/1 queuing model of V2V to ensure the probability of packet loss as well as the average packet dwell time for V2V.
+In addition, in \cite{r10}, Guo \emph{et al.} obtained the steady-state reliability and delay expressions for queue-based spectrum reuse by analyzing the V2V queue model.
+In \cite{r11}, Mei \emph{et al.} modeled the V2V packet arrival process as a Poisson distribution to further analyze the delay and reliability of V2V communication.